ixiaopan/blog/content/post/linear-regression-01.md

-Figure 1 shows that  `grade` is positively related to `hours`.
+Figure 1 shows that grade is positively related to hours.
 For simplicity, we can use a straight line(the red line)  to approximate this relation.
 And this is exactly our first linear model.